B&B LEGAL REQUIREMENTS

 Make sure yours is carried out by a company on the Gas Safe Register and that you keep a copy of the certificate in case you need to prove you’ve had the appropriate checks made.

-Since you’ll be holding personal data (i.e. name, email address) about guests, the Data Protection Act of 2018 will apply to you and you’ll need to make sure you comply with it.
+B&Bs gather personal information such as names, addresses, and card details when taking bookings and payments.
+This means that the Data Protection Act of 2018 will apply to you.
+Under data protection laws (known as GDPR in the UK), you are responsible for keeping this data safe.
 It applies to any business regardless of its size and makes clear that personal data can only be used with consent, must be kept accurate and up to date, and only used for the purpose for which it was obtained – amongst other items.

 The Visit Britain website has a very thorough and informative run down of the GDPR legislation and how it applies to small business owners.